Grayson Perry: Tapestries of Class, Taste and ‘Britishness’

 Exhibition view: Grayson Perry: The Walthamstow Tapestry, Victoria Miro, London (9 October–14 November 2009).
 Courtesy Victoria Miro.

 The tapestry also references William Morris.
-Why did you want this reference to be incorporated too?
+Why was it important for you to incorporate this reference?

 I called it The Walthamstow Tapestry because that is where my studio was at the time, in North East London, and I wanted to call it something after a place, to sort of echo the Bayeux Tapestry.
 William Morris was also brought up as a child in Walthamstow—just down the road from my studio—and of course he liked tapestry as well, and designed many tapestries, but his tapestries were hand-made.
 I liked the idea of doing something about brands in a medium that William Morris cherished as a type of bastion of down-to-earth craftsmanship.
 There is this sort of tension between the subject matter and the medium.

-A version of The Walthamstow Tapestry has of course ended up in China.
-The China Academy of Art in Hangzhou, one of the country’s most prestigious art schools, bought a version of the tapestry.
+The China Academy of Art in Hangzhou, one of the country’s most prestigious art schools, bought a version of The Walthamstow Tapestry.

 Yes, The Walthamstow Tapestry is the first piece of art that I have sold to a collection in China, and I understand the first piece of foreign art acquired by the China Academy of Art too, so I am delighted about this.
 At 15 metres long, it is a very significant work to have in the collection.